 The key takeaway here is that having detailed data won’t cause your environment to change.
 It’s what you learn through the data that gives you the opportunity to enhance what you provide your people.
 There is always room to improve.
 Take a look at our newly designed health engagement portal and health coaching solutions.
 These are great engagement and interventions resources.
 But they serve a greater purpose.

 In our experience, mindful design of program measures and data, having access to data, and leveraging the expertise to interpret that data is critical in turning wellness into a solution for benefits.
 Design well.
 Listen to the story your data is telling.
 Adjust.
 Repeat.
-Following this track will help you make smarter decisions on your wellness initiatives in 2017.
+Following this track will help you make smarter decisions on your future wellness initiatives.